 And let’s face it: Audiences are not considering the film’s demerits as glaring, because of that larger social phenomenon of its pervasive BLACKNESS.
 At last, a predominantly black movie that isn’t about slavery; at last, a superhero for black kids to emulate; at last, a different-hued society not predicated on the scraps left begrudgingly by Whitey; at last, a self-contained culture that stands tall on its own merits, and doesn’t have to exist in relation to white society.
 And the fact I haven’t mentioned its blackness up till now must mean I’m racist.

 Andy Serkis reprises his role (from AVENGERS: AGE OF ULTRON) as crazed Ulysses Klaue, the arms dealer without an arm.
-And Martin Freeman reprises his role (from CAPTAIN AMERICA: CIVIL WAR) as Everett Ross, the new Agent Coulson.
+And Martin Freeman (with a laughable American accent) reprises his role (from CAPTAIN AMERICA: CIVIL WAR) as Everett Ross, the new Agent Coulson.
 Both Serkis and Freeman reuniting since their turns in those HOBBIT movies as Gollum and Bilbo respectively; the only two white boys on set, they were known affectionately as the “Tolkien White Guys.”

 Lupita Nyong’o (QUEEN OF KATWE) is Nakia, Panther’s ex-girlfriend, brought along on a mission just to keep his hormones charged, as far as I can tell; Sterling K. Brown (THIS IS US) is excellent as Erik’s father; Angela Bassett is regal as T’Challa’s mother; Daniel Kaluuya (GET OUT) is a tribesman whose alliances go any way the wind blows, and he’s got some tasty special effects rhinos.
 And John Kani is old King T’Chaka, while his real-life son, Atandwa Kani plays Young T’Chaka!
 Now that’s panther-cool!